Ferrodark soliton collisions: Breather formation, pair reproduction, and spin-mass separation: Collisions of a type-II pair and a mixed type pair: reflection and spin-mass separation

-\textit{Collisions of a type-II pair and a mixed type pair: reflection and spin-mass separation---} In contrast to type-I pairs, during the collision of a type-II pair [Fig.\ref{collision_processes}(d)] the kink structure is preserved and the pair does not involve annihilation (kink structure destruction) [Fig.~\ref{fig:kinkstructure}(a1')-(a5')].
+In contrast to type-I pairs, during the collision of a type-II pair [Fig.\ref{fig:II_mix}(a)] the kink structure is preserved and the pair does not involve annihilation (kink structure destruction) [{Fig. ~\ref{fig:kinkstructure} (a1')-(a5') in Appendix~\ref{kink structure}].
 The energy loss is still present (however is much weaker in comparison with collisions of a type-I pair), yielding that the reflected velocity is higher than the incoming velocity since the type-II FDS energy decreases as increasing the propagating velocity~\cite{Xiaoquan22}.
+Again, the collisions of type-II pairs investigated in the exactly solvable parameter region holds qualitatively for other values of $g_s/g_n$ (Fig.~\ref{gs001} (d)-(f) in Appendix~\ref{away solvable regime}).